nlx-404/.obsidian/README.md

 <hr>

-To achieve the look of the table that shows the modified files in the past 7 days, I use the **Dataview** plugin and the `table.css` snippet.
-In my files I have a property called reviewed, and I give it either two values true or false.
+- To achieve the look of the table that shows the modified files in the past 7 days, I use the **Dataview** plugin and the `table.css` snippet.
+-     In my files I have a property called reviewed, and I give it either two values true or false.
 If I modify a file I also change the reviewed property to false.
+At the end of the week after reviewing the note I change the property to true.
 The snippet changes the color of the table cell block depending on the value of the notes property.
 I then write:

 ```
 > [!Weekly Review]